datumtechs/datum-network-carrier/README.md

-## Metis Carrier
+## datum-network-carrier

-Official Golang implementation of the Metis-Carrier protocol.
+Official Golang implementation of the datum-network-carrier protocol.

 ## Building the source